 Additional pumping capacity is required to distribute reuse water within buildings and for landscape irrigation.
-We estimated reuse and irrigation pump cost using Equation 28 and the peak flowrates listed in Table 2-19 through Table 2-21.
+We estimated reuse and irrigation pump cost using Equation 28 and the peak flowrates listed in Table 2-21 through Table 2-23.
 The net reduction in potable water pump cost was subtracted from the cost of reuse and irrigation pumps to estimate the net increase in pump cost attributable to water reuse.
-Booster pump cost for potable water distribution was estimated based on pump power requirements listed in Table 2-19 through Table 2-24.
-We used the retail price of Berkeley High-Pressure Booster pumps to estimate equipment cost.
+Booster pump cost for potable water distribution was estimated based on pump power requirements listed in Table 2-21 through Table 2-26.
+We used the retail price of Berkeley® High-Pressure Booster pumps to estimate equipment cost.
 Installation and ancillary material cost for pump installation was estimated by applying a 150 percent cost factor to pump equipment cost.

 We applied an additional 50 percent cost factor to installed pipe and pump costs to estimate the cost of ancillary material and installation associated with graywater and reuse piping networks.
 These costs are expected to include pump control systems, pressure reducing valves, system venting, and additional fittings.

 A five and 1.5 percent cost factor was applied to installed pump and piping cost, respectively, to estimate annual maintenance material and labor cost.
-No additional operational cost was estimated.
+No additional operational cost was included.

+Section 6.5 compares the estimated life cycle cost of on-site treatment systems to avoided utility fees.
+Avoided potable water service fees were estimated based on the 2017 residential and commercial rate schedules for San Francisco’s water service.
+Fees of $5.58 and $6.49 were assessed per 1000 cubic foot (Ccf) of potable water provided to residential and commercial users, respectively.
+Avoided wastewater service fees were estimated based on the 2017 multi-family residential rate schedule for San Francisco’s wastewater service, and were assessed at a rate of $9.95 per 1000 cubic foot (Ccf) of wastewater discharged (SFWPS 2017b).

 Ozone Disinfection